WSDOT/PGSuper/Documentation/PGSuper/src/UserGuide/Dialogs/Girder Details Individual Strand Input.md

 ==============================================
 Define each strand individually, ignoring the strand locations defined in the Girder Library.
 Asymmetric strand arrangements can be defined with this option.

+> NOTE: LRFD 9th Edition 5.9.4.3.3, Requirment D is not evaluated when this option is used.

 Item | Description
 -----|----------------
 Strand Grid | Strand rows are defined in this grid.
 See below for details.